Part A, Section 2 Annual Progress Report 2022-23

 Please provide any details or examples of monitoring that has contributed to the availability of equality and good relations information/data for service delivery planning or policy development:

-Monitoring by OD/HR has resulted in the development of a Family rights at work policy which is currently being finalised.
+Monitoring of OD/HR data has resulted in the development of a Redeployment policy.

 Staff Training (Model Equality Scheme Chapter 5)